lennyclaes/centauro-calendar-filter/README.md

 node app.js [path to ical/ics file] [path to output new file] [your group number]
 ```

+### 4. Import the file in your calendar app of choice

+You can now import the file in any calendar app that supports the iCalendar format.
+You will need to look this up for your app of choice.

 ## Contact

 With any problems or questions, you can always contact me by mail. [lenny@lennyclaes.be](mailto:lenny@lennyclaes.be?SUBJECT=centauro-calendar-filter) (Dutch and English)